operand/agency/README.md

 ```

 This will send the `list_files` action to the `Host` operator who will (after
-being granted permission) return the results back to `Dan.WebApp.DemoSpace`
+being granted permission) return the results back to `"Dan.WebApp.DemoSpace"`
-rendering them to the web user interface.
+rendering it to the web user interface.

 Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:`
 field